 - Gardening, which can be especially good for practicing math skills: How many seeds will we plant?
 How far apart should they go?

-- Spending time at beaches, lakes or pools as long as they’re following social distancing rules.
+- Spending time at beaches, lakes or pools.
 You can even set up an inflatable pool or splash pad in your yard.